Laxminarayan Sharma: Political career

-He had later represented the Bharatiya Janata Party and held various important minister portfolios and was a senior Cabinet Minister.
+He had later represented the Bharatiya Janata Party and held various important minister portfolios and was a senior cabinet minister.
 Sharma was known for his straight forward approach and fearless attitude.
 He played a major role in establishing and expanding the early footprints of Bharatiya Janata Party in Bhopal constituency and Madhya Pradesh.
 He had left his home constituency and moved to different constituencies in order to expand the party's reach and establish a strong cadre.

 He was Minister of Revenue, Cooperative, Agriculture and Irrigation during his time at Madhya Pradesh Legislative Assembly in various terms.
 In 2004 he was elected as Member of Parliament, Rajya Sabha from Madhya Pradesh.

 While Sharma was a sitting member of parliament he succumbed to his cardiac arrest in 2008.
 Narendra Singh Tomar was then nominated on the vacant seat thereafter.

 Positions held

-Sharma contested from various seats of Bhopal and built a stronghold in the city during the initial days of Bharatiya Janata Party.
-He also held many portfolios during his tenure of Cabinet Minister.
+Sharma contested from various seats in Bhopal and built a stronghold in the city during the initial days of Bharatiya Janata Party.
+He also held many portfolios during his tenure as cabinet minister.